npgsql/npgsql/doc/types/enums_and_composites.md

 ```

-Note that your PostgreSQL enum and composites types (`pg_enum_type` and `pg_composite_type` in the sample above) must be defined in your database before the first connection is created (see `CREATE TYPE`).
+Note that your PostgreSQL enum and composites types (`enum_type` and `composite_type` in the sample above) must be defined in your database before the first connection is created (see `CREATE TYPE`).
 If you're creating PostgreSQL types within your program, call `NpgsqlConnection.ReloadTypes()` to make sure Npgsql becomes properly aware of them.

 # Name Translation